oxivanisher/role-kernel_modules/README.md

 kernel_modules
 ==============

-At the current state, this module only supports blacklisting modules.
-The name of the role was choosen to:
-* Support for possible renaming of `blacklisting` in the future
-* Possibly support module configurations in the future
+At the current state, this module only supports denylisting modules.
+The name of the role was choosen to possibly support module configurations in the future

 This role does not automatically reboot the system to activate the changes.